Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Partitioning Well-Clustered Graphs in Nearly-Linear Time

 \subsection{Approximation Analysis of the Algorithm}

 Now we study the approximation ratio of the $k$-way partition computed by the seeding and grouping steps.
-The next lemma analyzes the symmetric difference between the optimal partition and the ones returned by our algorithm.
-This result is comparable with \thmref{anlykmean}.
+The next lemma analyzes the symmetric difference between the optimal partition and the output of the algorithm.